All Products

 • Node.js

-If the instance startup command is npm run start, and the script startup command that is specified in the package.json file is node ./not_exist_file.js, the following error message is returned.
+When the instance start command is npm run start and the start script in the package.json file is node ./not_exist_file.js, the following error is reported.

 Function instance exited unexpectedly(code 1, message:operation not permitted) with start command 'npm run start '.